 Challenges and Limitations: A System Under Pressure

-Despite the focus on inclusion, several factors hindered significant advancements in special education during this era:
+Despite the focus on inclusion, several factors hindered advancements:

-• Political Turmoil: The period witnessed significant political upheaval, including the Cultural Revolution (1966-1976).
-This instability diverted resources away from social programs, including education.
+• Political Turmoil: Events like the Cultural Revolution (1966–1976) diverted resources away from social programs.

 The Legacy of the Mao Zedong Era